chris-muiru/spotify_song_downloader/README.md

 export SPOTIFY_API_ID ='vt5......'
 ```

-If not using linux,replace the two lines `cid and secret` with the spotify api key and id in `slinger_spotify.py`.
+If not using linux or not feeling like creationg shell variables,replace the two lines `cid and secret` with the spotify api key and id in `slinger_spotify.py`.

 ```python
 # slinger_spotify.py